Tim-Li/cuTN-QSVM/README.md

 ## cuTN-QSVM: cuTensorNet-accelerated Quantum Support Vector Machine with cuQuantum SDK
-Welcome to the official repository of cuTN-QSVM, an advanced implementation of Quantum Support Vector Machines (QSVMs) facilitated by NVIDIA's cuQuantum SDK through the cuTensorNet library.
-This project epitomizes the integration of quantum computing technologies with state-of-the-art high-performance computing systems to elevate quantum machine learning to unprecedented levels of efficiency and scalability.
+Welcome to the official repository of cuTN-QSVM, featuring fast GPU simulators for benchmarking Quantum Support Vector Machines (QSVMs) and scripts for generating compatible quantum circuits for hardware execution.
+Facilitated by NVIDIA's cuQuantum SDK and the cuTensorNet library, this project integrates cutting-edge quantum computing technologies with high-performance computing systems, enhancing quantum machine learning's efficiency and scalability to new heights.

 ## Project Overview
 Quantum Support Vector Machines offer a quantum-enhanced approach to solving complex, multidimensional classification problems, outstripping the capabilities of their classical counterparts under certain conditions.
 Despite their potential, the scalability of QSVMs is hampered by their exponential growth in computational requirements with increasing qubit counts. cuTN-QSVM leverages cuQuantum SDK's cuTensorNet library to mitigate this challenge, effectively reducing the computational complexity from exponential to polynomial time.